Gh0st109/Cracker-02/README.md

-The Cracker-02 game
+# Cracker-02

-This is a game that I am working on at the moment and this is a sequel to a game that I developed some time ago while I was learning C++
+This is just a game that I am working on at the moment and also, my code may be terrible and I am sorry for what you are about to see.